10/24/2024

 The IT Leader’s Guide to Software License Management

-Learn MoreImportance of Compliance in Software License Management
+Learn MoreWhy Software License Management Compliance Matters

-Key Compliance Standards in Software License Management
+Compliance Standards in Software License Management

-- SOC 2: Focused on data security, availability, and confidentiality, SOC 2 is especially crucial for SaaS and cloud-based software.
+Focused on data security, availability, and confidentiality, SOC 2 is especially crucial for SaaS and cloud-based software.
 It ensures that organizations manage data responsibly and protect against breaches or service interruptions.

-- NIST Cybersecurity Framework (NIST 800-53): NIST offers security controls and best practices for protecting information systems.
+NIST offers security controls and best practices for protecting information systems.
 By following these guidelines, organizations reduce the risk of data breaches and ensure that software license usage meets high-security standards.

-- ISO/IEC 27001: An international standard for information security management systems (ISMS), ISO/IEC 27001 ensures that software and systems are secured, helping organizations follow best practices in protecting their data and licenses.
+An international standard for information security management systems (ISMS), ISO/IEC 27001 ensures that software and systems are secured, helping organizations follow best practices in protecting their data and licenses.

-Benefits of Software License Management
+Benefits of Software License Management Solutions

 Operational Efficiency and Cost Savings